LucianoPereira79/ProgrammingAssignment2/README.md

 That's the main function:

 	makeCacheMatrix <- function(x) {

+		# Matrix Dimensions
+		# By example:
+		# To a vector with 9 values, create a matrix with the size of 3x3.
 		num <- sqrt(length(x))
 		x <- matrix(x, nrow = num, ncol = num)